TV

 Aspects of his work have been presented at both national and international levels, by conferences, clinical presentations, and publications in peer-reviewed articles.

 He recently developed a new 'Qualitative research Data Collection Method using LEGO ® Serious Play ®'.
-His unique contribution to LEGO Serious Play methods is its situational context, which essentially makes this approach a new one with transitioning students in relation to his own research.
+His unique contribution to LEGO Serious Play methods in its situational context, which essentially makes this approach a new one with transitioning students in relation to his own research.

 Benjamin Ajibade